fltk/test-only/README_fltk1_to_fltk2.txt

 	  while(myWin.visible()) fltk::wait();

-	For handling the main Window event loop, you won't use this and would preferrably simply use : fltk::run();
+	For handling the main Window event loop, you won't use this and would preferably simply use : fltk::run();

 ==============================================================